charan-anem-2004/Lic-Policy-Recommender-/README.md

 PORT=5000

+step 4: chromaDB setup

+if you have chromaDB locally give the connection inside the chromaDB initialization function

+or else

+run the chromaDB image in the docker with port 8000 with this command(make sure you have docker installed)

+docker run -d --name chromadb -p 8000:8000 -e IS_PERSISTENT=TRUE chromadb/chroma:0.6.3

-step 4:Start the fontend
+step 5:Start the fontend

 cd frontend

 npm run dev

-step 5:start the backend
+step 6:start the backend

 cd backend